chriswoodle/vue-ts-twitch-extension/Readme.md

 Includes a template express server.

+> Used to build https://github.com/chriswoodle/twitch-cliptastic which also includes JWT validation

 # Chrome development
 Make sure __Testing Base URI__ is set to `http://127.0.0.1:8080/` and not localhost, chrome will disallow http requests to localhost.